Innospec Schedules First Quarter 2023 Earnings Release and Conference Call

-/EIN News/ -- ENGLEWOOD, Colo., April 07, 2023 (GLOBE NEWSWIRE) -- Innospec Inc. (NASDAQ: IOSP) today announced that it will release first quarter 2023 earnings results on Wednesday, May 3, 2023 after market close.
+ENGLEWOOD, Colo., April 07, 2023 (GLOBE NEWSWIRE) -- Innospec Inc. IOSP today announced that it will release first quarter 2023 earnings results on Wednesday, May 3, 2023 after market close.
 Following the release of its results, Patrick S. Williams, President and Chief Executive Officer, and Ian Cleminson, Executive Vice President and Chief Financial Officer, will host an interactive conference call on Thursday, May 4, 2023, at 9:00 a.m.
 ET.

 The public is invited to listen to the conference call by registering in advance using the below Online Registration Link.
 Upon registering, each participant will receive an email confirmation with dial-in numbers and a unique Personal PIN which can be used to join the conference 5-10 minutes prior to the start time.